ifatess/ruotonggao/research.md

     headline: Step 1
     slug: ''
     content: Research on features and needs of blind people, especially how they interact with facilities and interfaces.
-Focus on painpoints the blind may face during the experiment.
+Focus on pain points the blind may face during the experiment.
   col_2:
     headline: Step 2